 A 2006 survey of Vanderbilt faculty indicated that more than a third of tenure-track faculty spend more than 40% of their work time on teaching.

 “The JFTF is as energizing and edifying as it is useful to the always already unstable world of untenured faculty members, particularly as an open space for contemplation—for listening, learning, applying, and experimenting….
 The JFTF gives us the reason and motivation to set aside time to think together… not just to think about, but to think with one another about our teaching goals at Vanderbilt.
 The JFTF provides us with a model classroom to advance our own classroom experiences, to help us more effectively think with our students.” —Christin Essin, Assistant Professor of Theatre History

-The Junior Faculty Teaching Fellowship is open to all full-time, VU-employed (Provost-reporting) faculty who have been at Vanderbilt between one and six years.
+The Junior Faculty Teaching Fellowship is open to all full-time, VU-employed (Provost-reporting) and VUMC-employed faculty who have been at Vanderbilt between one and six years.
 We give preference to applicants without tenure, but exceptions are made.
-On alternate years, the School of Nursing supports a cohort of Nursing faculty, and VUSN faculty are encouraged to apply for this cohort.
+In alternate years, including 2021-2022, the School of Nursing supports a cohort of Nursing faculty, and VUSN faculty are encouraged to apply for this cohort.
 For more information, contact Cynthia Brame or Betsy Kennedy.

 “We focus on evidence-based practice in the content that we teach, but I never realized there was evidence for how we teach.
 Participating in JFTF introduced me to a whole new category of literature on teaching and learning.
 The fellowship gave me a group of colleagues who were also interested in exploring this subject [through] readings and helped me to brainstorm how to apply these readings to my teaching.” —Anna Richmond, School of Nursing